The World Health Organization has identified six critical life skills necessary for everyone to have to live a happy, successful and productive life.

 Assertiveness is the ability to be self-assured and confident, without being aggressive – or worse – passive-aggressive.
 Speaking your mind with confidence because you are assured of your position and your right to express it is an essential characteristic of leadership – and a necessary skill for surviving job interviews.

 Equanimity is the mental and emotional balance that allows you to remain calm and at ease even in difficult situations.
 The ability to not ‘fly off the handle’ because something upsets you.

 Perhaps that is why the sixth essential skill was a later addition to the list, it is similar to equanimity.
 Resilience and coping with stress are the capabilities of remaining self-aware and capable in difficult situations.
 This is necessary, because your life will inevitably include some difficult situations.

-The good news is, the more you practice these skills, the easier they become.
-Self-awareness and empathy can become a state of mind rather that an exercise.
-The better your decision making and problem solving, the fewer difficult and stressful situations you’ll find yourself in to begin with.
+The good news is, that the more you practice these skills, the easier they become.
+Self-awareness and empathy can become a state of mind rather than an exercise.
+The better your decision-making and problem-solving, the fewer difficult and stressful situations you’ll find yourself in, to begin with.
 And when you do, you’ll be better prepared to handle them with confidence and competence.